-Why does my cat run ahead of me and why he tries to trip me in the attempt?
+Why does my cat run ahead of me, and why he tries to trip me in the attempt?

 Younger cats may attempt to chase your feet when you walk.
-They are trying to play around; they may jump on your leg and try to bite a bit, or go for the foot and bite that one.
+They are trying to play around; they may jump on your leg and try to bite or go for the foot and bite that one.

 Since kittens are usually doing it, the biting is not that hard.
 It may just tickle you, try to play with the kitten, or give them another target to bite.
 Kittens are usually easy to redirect to some other targets.
-They bite on anything, make a ball roll, and you will see they will follow it.
+They chew on anything, make a ball roll, and you will see they will follow it.

 WHY DOES MY CAT SWIPE AT ME WHEN I WALK BY?